deadlyhifi/docker-s3-backup/readme.md

 # Docker S3 Backup

-Backup your MySQL database and backup your files into Amazon S3.
+Backup your MySQL databases and folders into Amazon S3.

 ## docker-compose.yml